 This site is informational and educational in nature.
-It is not offering professional legal, tax, or accounting advice for individuals or entities.
+It is not offering professional legal, tax, accounting, or marital advice for individuals (or for other entities).
 All persons who use information from this site for other than educational purposes should be advised by qualified professional counsel.

-If you have any questions about our privacy policy, please contact Dr. Jim Johnson at jjohnson@icr.edu.
+If you have any questions about ICR-SOBA's privacy policy, please contact Dr. Jim Johnson at jjohnson@icr.edu.